aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/python-via-jpype/_index.md

 Download the latest version of Aspose.BarCode for Java, extract files and copy the lib folder with JAR files to the root folder of your project.
 #### **Python Code to Generate Barcode via JPype**
-The below Python code will use JPype and use Aspose.BarCode for Java class [BarCodeBuilder](/pages/createpage.action?spaceKey=barcodejava&title=com.aspose.barcode.BarCodeBuilder+class&linkCreation=true&fromPageId=13205813) to generate barcode and save the barcode image to disk.
+The below Python code will use JPype and use Aspose.BarCode for Java class [BarcodeGenerator]() to generate barcode and save the barcode image to disk.

 **Python**